Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 79:
 - By bugpesto.
 - References a "Spine Coaster" from New Super Mario Bros.
-Wii.
+Wii [death_marked].

 ship 80:
 - By RetroAdvance64.